 The housing facility is designed to be a different kind of lodging for ANMC patients.
-The new facility provides a culturally appropriate environment for our guests while they receive care and recover.
-This is especially important for expectant mothers with high-risk pregnancies traveling to Anchorage weeks prior to delivery, cancer patients requiring extended infusion and radiation therapies, surgery patients needing outpatient specialty medical care and recovery time, and children and Elders traveling with their escorts.
+The new facility provides a culturally appropriate home away from home environment for our guests while they receive care and recover.
+This is especially important for expectant mothers with high risk pregnancies who travel to Anchorage weeks prior to delivery, cancer patients requiring extended infusion and radiation therapies, surgery patients needing outpatient specialty medical care and recovery time, and children and Elders who travel with their escorts.

 We have expanded capacity and amenities that promote a positive healing environment for our patients with serious medical conditions that require the highest quality of care.
-The facility features comforting spaces, such as a new dining space and gathering areas, communal kitchens for preparing foods from home, an outdoor courtyard garden, a fitness center and access to walking trails.
+The facility features comforting amenities like a new dining space and gathering areas, communal kitchens for preparing foods from home, an outdoor courtyard garden, a fitness center and access to walking trails.

-Ensuring convenient and available lodging reduces the travel barriers to care and health care system costs, and increases access to quality care in pursuit of our vision that Alaska Native people are the healthiest people in the world.
+Ensuring convenient and available lodging reduces the travel barriers to care and health care system costs, and increases access to the quality care that will make Alaska Native people the healthiest people in the world.